weishi10141993/weishi10141993.github.io/README.md

 A good summary of the [weak interaction and the CP violation due to the V-A interaction](https://warwick.ac.uk/fac/sci/physics/staff/academic/boyd/stuff/neutrinolectures/weak.pdf).

-I've always been interested in the particle mass and its width.
-Depending on its decay modes, the width/mass shape could be quite different.
-Only when its far smaller than the detector resolution, they are approximated by gaussian profile.
-Another interesting phenomenon in HEP is the so-called [OZI rule](https://en.wikipedia.org/wiki/OZI_rule), brought up in the 1960s.
-Certain decay modes is less frequent/suppressed than expected.

 The scintillators at CMS for hadron detections apply a so-called [Forster mechanism](https://cds.cern.ch/record/2702214/files/PRF-18-003-paper-v10.pdf).

 A series of talks on [signals in particle detectors](https://indico.cern.ch/event/843083/) by Werner Riegler (CERN), where he emphasizes the signal creation process is due to charge induction, not charge collection.